-This plot is now "good".
+This plot is now "good" (compare to previous slide).

-qdp is the correct idea (don't waste time displaying stuff that you can't see due to screen resolution), but it is badly implemented.
+qdp is the correct idea (don't waste time displaying stuff that you can't see due to screen resolution), but it is very badly implemented.

-qdp should have taken the max and min of each of the sections of N points (instead of each Nth point) and plotted a vertical line between them at each time (it would have taken twice as long to display, but the display was relatively quick).
+qdp should have taken the max and min of each of the sections of N points (instead of each Nth point) and plotted a vertical line between them at each time (it would have taken twice as long to display, but the qdp display was relatively quick).